TonicAI/textual/docs/source/redact/redacting_json.rst

 ===================
 To redact sensitive information from a JSON string or Python dict, pass the object to the `redact_json` method:

+Like other SDK functions that modify data the `redact_html` allows you to configure how different entity types are treated.
+You can learn more about the common parameters:

+* generator_default
+* generator_config
+* label_allow_lists
+* label_block_lists

+by reading :ref:`redact-config`.

 .. code-block:: python

     from tonic_textual.redact_api import TextualNer